BetterLordWilliam/BetterLordWilliam/README.md

 Hi, I’m @BetterLordWilliam

-- I’m interested in all things computing
+- I am interested in all things computing,
-- I’m currently studying at the British Columbia Institute of Technology
+- Currently studying at the British Columbia Institute of Technology and,
-- I love working on personal projects
+- I love working on personal projects.

-Feel free to add me on LinkedIn
+Feel free to add me on [LinkedIn](http://www.linkedin.com/in/will-otterbein-85268a2a8)

 <hr>

 # Tools and Stats

 Here's an overview of my tech stack.
-I'm proficient in Object-Oriented programming and web technologies.

 <p align="center">
 <img height="50" alt="java" src="https://icon-library.com/images/java-icon-png/java-icon-png-16.jpg">